rschristopher/ischristtrue.com/src/modern-views/syncretism.md

 In short, no.

-Second temple Judiasm is the soil from which Christianity emerged -- in other words, where Christ was born, died, rose from the dead, and ascended into heaven, ruling creation in the midst of his enemies.
+Second temple Judiasm is the soil from which Christianity emerged -- in other words, where Christ was born, died, rose from the dead, and ascended into heaven, ruling creation in the midst of His enemies.

 The Logos incarnate